 My Own Patient Experiences

-Back pain typically responds very well to acupuncture.
-The nice thing about treatment is it won’t damage your digestive system or organs like over the counter pain medications.
-Also, it doesn’t have the addictive quality that opioid prescription medications have – important for those prone to addiction or who are concerned about long-term dependence.
+Chronic back sufferers respond very positively to acupuncture.
+Unlike most pharmaceutical medications, acupuncture won’t damage your organs with long term use.
+Also, it doesn’t have the addictive quality that opioid prescription medications have.
+This is important for those prone to addiction or long-term dependence.

 Dr. Mark VanOtterloo is a licensed acupuncturist and Doctor of Oriental Medicine, located in Wheat Ridge, Colorado.
 He is an integrative practitioner specializing in chronic disease and women’s health, using acupuncture and Chinese herbs in a mainstream medical model.

 To learn more about acupuncture as a drug free solution for back pain, whether short or long term, contact Dr. Mark VanOtterloo for an appointment or free consultation today.